-This is a revised version of a long ago post, formerly titled, “The Problem With Money,” and it now includes a “Part 2” on actual (now in place and being practiced) and possible alternatives to money-based economic systems, which I hope will give people a better sense of what really is possible regarding systemic change.
+This is a revised version of a long ago post, formerly titled, “The Problem With Money,” and it now includes a “Part 2” on actual alternatives to money-based economic systems (now in place and being practiced), as well as some others which may be possible.
+I hope that these additions to this essay will give people a better sense of what really is possible regarding Earth-friendly, sustainable, systemic change.
 If the description in Part 1 of our current crisis and its origins becomes too disturbing for you, I recommend skipping ahead to Part 2 and finding some relief in the descriptions of positive alternatives for really living in sustainable, life-affirming societies.
 But Part 1 explains why we really need to go to and create the types of societies described in part 2.
-This is still a work-in-progress, since I will probably add more material and continue to revise it as my research on this vital topic continues and I respond to your comments, questions and ideas.
+This is still a work-in-progress, since I will probably add more material and continue to revise it as my research on this vital topic continues and as I interact further with other, like-minded activists and respond to your comments, questions and ideas.
 I also left the older version on the blog (scroll way down) to preserve the conversation that followed it.
 I hope that this one generates even more conversation and, better yet, some positive, revolutionary action.

 Photo illustration of dirty money in the Tribune Studio on Wednesday, 11 Jan 2012 for the features section.
 (Bill Hogan/ Chicago Tribune)